swiss-seismological-service/ATLS_model_worker_base/README.md

    `ramsis.sfm.worker.resource.RamsisWorkerListResource`.
 Optionally also for `ramsis.sfm.worker.resource.RamsisWorkerResource`.
-3. Worker-side you should use a specified implementation of `ramsis.utils.protocol.WorkerInputMessage`.
-Define a custom model specific schema for the `model_parameters` field in order to enable parameter validation.
+3. Worker-side you should use a specified implementation of `ramsis.sfm.worker.parser.SFMWorkerIMessageSchema`.
+Define a custom model specific schema for the `model_parameters` field.
+Simply, inherit from class `ramsis.sfm.worker.parser.ModelParameterSchemaBase` in order to enable parameter validation for model specific parameters.

 The worker communication protocol is standardized.
 That is why model configuration parameters by default are passed to the worker as a dictionary.